These are the biggest yachts in the world with a combined length of 20,343 feet.

 Coming in at 40th on this list is Bravo Eugenia.
-The sleek exterior of this 109 metre vessel was beautifully designed by the well known Nuvolari Lenard.
+The sleek exterior of this 109-meter vessel was beautifully designed by the well-known Nuvolari Lenard.

 Bravo Eugenia is able to comfortably accommodate up to 44 passengers, 14 of which are guests and the other 30 crew.

-She has many great guest facilities such as a beach club, a spa massage room with sauna, a steam room, plunge pool and rain shower.
+She has many great guest facilities such as a beach club, a spa massage room with a sauna, a steam room, a plunge pool and a rain shower.

 Length: 110 m (361 ft) | Year: 2009